 The Consumer Finance Protection Bureau (CFPB) offers an interactive tool to allow you to check mortgage rates based on credit score range.
 Based on research using the tool, 740 or higher is the ideal credit score in order to receive the lowest interest rates.
 If you drop below a 620, then it will become very difficult to qualify for a mortgage.

 Let’s say you’re looking for a $200,000 home in North Carolina.
 You can afford a 20% down payment of $40,000 on a 30-year fixed mortgage.

 You could save up to $12,305 by applying for a mortgage with a credit score of 740 or higher.
 The numbers above are also best case scenario mortgage rates for those with lower credit scores.
 Scores within the 680 – 699 range would be more likely to receive an APR of 4.125%, which would cost $119,158 over 30 years.

 Find a Reputable Lender

 You’ll also want to ensure you’re choosing a good, reputable lender.
 Mortgages make lenders money (from the interest you’re paying) so they have a vested interest in getting your business.
 Unfortunately, not all lenders are created equal.
 It pays to do your homework.
-As mentioned earlier, you can start with a price comparison tool here.
-You will be asked to provide some basic information, and lenders will start competing for your business.

 In addition, ask a financial advisor, accountant, or attorney for a recommendation to get you started.
 You can also ask family and friends who originated their mortgage loan, and ask about the experience they had with that company.